Careers For Veterans

 This guide can help veterans form a career plan.
 Read on to learn how to select the right college and how to land a civilian job.

-How to Choose a College and Degree After the Military
+Choosing a Degree Path After the Military

 Veterans should first consider their desired major.
 Not every school offers every major type.
 Some veterans may choose a major similar to their military specialty.
 Others may pursue unrelated majors.
 Veterans who pursue a degree in fields like criminal justice or nursing can apply the technical knowledge and leadership skills they gained during their time in the military.